New Patients (301) 508-9755

 Tooth Decay Silver Spring, MD

 Dr. Alan Dechter and Dr. Matthew Moy treat patients who suffer from tooth decay in Silver Spring, MD.
-This dental problem is often seen in people who do not properly care for their teeth.
-However, dental caries can also run in your family.
+Dentists often see this common dental concern in people who do not properly care for their teeth.
+Dental caries can also run in your family.
+Our dentists do their best to properly clean out infections and fill cavities correctly the first time.
+Visit us for dental fillings, cavity protection, and more.
+Learn more about treatment options for tooth decay in Silver Spring, MD.

 Tooth Decay Treatment in Silver Spring MD